AwsGeek/reinvent-sched/README.md

 ![Request](reInventSchedRequest.jpg)

 #### Amazon API Gateway ####
 API Gateway acts as the public facing endpoint for the service.
 Twittter sends CRC validation requests to this endpoint (GET) and forwards subscription events to this endpoint (POST).
-Thes subscription events are tweets, specifically, mentions of @reInventDemo.
+Thes subscription events are tweets, specifically, mentions of @reInventSched.

 #### AWS Lambda ####
 Lambda is used for all executable code for the service.
 This includes code associated with the Twitter webhook (CRC validation & request parsing) and schedule generation (parse requests, scrape web pages, and generate schedules).
-All Lambda functions are writting on Python.
+All Lambda functions are writting in Python.

 #### Amazon EventBridge ####
 EventBridge is used as an event bus that delivers Twitter requests to the service.
-The Lambda function ahndling Twitter requests publishes the associated Tweet as a 'reInventSched' event on EventBus.
-A correspoding rule filters these specific events and triggers a Step FUnctions machine to process each event.
+The Lambda function handling Twitter requests publishes the associated Tweet as a 'reInventSched' event on EventBus.
+A corresponding rule filters these specific events and triggers a Step Functions machine to process each event.

 ####  AWS Step Functions ####
-Step Functions is used to oechestrate execution of Lambda functions that parse requests, scrape web pages, and generate schedules in response to user reuquests.
+Step Functions is used to orchestrate execution of Lambda functions that parse requests, scrape web pages, and generate schedules in response to user requests.

 ![Request](reInventSchedResponse.jpg)